sharontherese/latin-mass-funeral/content/Resources/mass-music.md

 +++
 ## About

 The ideal music _setting_ for the Mass is _gregorian chant_, followed by _polyphony_.
 In a sung _Latin Mass_, what is sung are the _propers_ and _ordinaries_.
 Historically, hymns were discouraged in the Mass.
+Your Latin Mass wedding music will depend mostly on the musical resources available to your church.

 Here is how our wedding Mass music looked:

 **Prelude:**
 _Veni Creator Spiritus_, Rabanus Maurus (gregorian chant)